 BONUS TIP – You’ll Never Know Unless You Start!

 The one thing stopping you from being a woodworker is starting.
 Once you start, you are officially a woodworker.
 There is no test, no secret handshake, nothing but you getting started.
 That’s all you need, and hopefully you have a lot less worry after reading all these reasons why you should start.

 Once you get going, you will have a great time learning everything about the craft.
 The learning process itself is a lot of fun, and you get to make things at the same time.
 You will become more educated, and more resourceful too.

 Don’t wait.
 Get started now in the awesome field of woodworking.
 You will never know until you try it out, so don’t waste anymore time.

 There you have it.
 50 Amazingly Awesome Reasons to be a Woodworker.
 After reading through all of these reasons, you have to be dying to make some sawdust by now.
 Your homework for this post is really simple.
 Just start.

 No matter what you are doing, or where you are…start.
 This can be as simple as buying a wooden project kit.
 You can even pick up a basic woodworking book and start there.
 Anything you do counts.

 Start the process, and get yourself off the fence and into woodworking.
 If you like books, get on Amazon and buy one.
 Find a project you like, and start reading.
 The quicker you allow yourself to take a chance, the faster you will fall in love with woodworking.

-If you have any questions on 50 Awesome Reasons to be A Woodworker, please leave a comment and I will be glad to answer them.
-You can also comment with your favorite reasons to be a woodworker.
-I would love to hear them.
+If you have any questions on 50 Awesome Reasons to be A Woodworker, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.